wpilibsuite/frc-docs/source/docs/software/basic-programming/robot-code-ci.rst

 .. image:: images/robot-ci/image2.png

-GitHub will now automatically run a build whenever a commit is pushed to master or a pull request is opened.
+GitHub will now automatically run a build whenever a commit is pushed to main or a pull request is opened.
 To monitor the status of any build, you can click on the "Actions" tab on the top of the screen.

 .. image:: images/robot-ci/image3.png